glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/01-intro.md

 With this service, we can easily manipulate data with support for CRUD (Create, Read, Update, and Delete) operations.
 It also includes support for integrated authorization and relationships.

-The most interesting part of the Data API Builder is that you can use it offline (or locally) or in the cloud with Azure.
+The most interesting part of the Data API builder is that you can use it offline (or locally) or in the cloud with Azure.
 This allows you to quickly create a fully functional Back-end with a database of your choice, aiming to accelerate the development process.

-If you want to learn more about the Data API Builder, the databases supported by DAB are:
+If you want to learn more about the Data API builder, the databases supported by DAB are:

 - **[Azure SQL](https://azure.microsoft.com/products/azure-sql/?WT.mc_id=javascript-75515-gllemos)**
 - **[SQL Server](https://www.microsoft.com/sql-server/sql-server-downloads?WT.mc_id=javascript-75515-gllemos)**